oracle/truffleruby/doc/user/compatibility.md

 Programs passed in `-e` arguments with magic-comments must have an encoding that is UTF-8 or a subset of UTF-8, as the JVM has already decoded arguments by the time we get them.

-The `--jit` option and the `jit` feature are not supported because TruffleRuby uses GraalVM as a JIT.
+The `--jit` option and the `jit` feature have no effect on TruffleRuby and warn.
+The GraalVM compiler is always used when available.

 ### Time is limited to millisecond precision